polycfd/Wave-DNA/README.md

 - The [README.md](README.md) file is the file you are currently reading.

 ## Acknowledgements
-The development of Wave-DNA has directly benefitted from research funding provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant number 441063377.
+The development of Wave-DNA has directly benefitted from research funding provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant number 441063377, and by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2024-04805.